Halbi language

 Halbi is often used as a trade language, but there is a low literacy rate.
 It is written in the Odia and Devanagari scripts.
 It uses SOV word order (subject-object-verb), makes strong use of affixes, and places adjectives before nouns.

 Phonology

 Vowels

-Halbi has 6 vowels: /a, e, ɘ, i, o, u/.
+Halbi has 6 vowels: /i, e, ə, a, o, u/.
 All vowels show contrastive vowel nasalization.